 What is an advocate?

-The victim advocate at Grand Valley State University is a professional staff person who has participated in extensive training through the U.S. Department of Justice, Office on Violence Against Women.
+The victim advocate at Grand Valley State University is a professional staff person who has participated in extensive training on trauma informed care and on supporting victim/survivors.
 Their role is to provide nonjudgmental, private support to student survivors of gender-based violence.
-Their role is to provide private support in that they will not release personally identifiable information without consent.
-Advocates specially trained to help students navigate options and services on campus and in the community.
+Advocates will not release personally identifiable information without consent.
+Their role is to help students navigate options and services on campus and in the community.
 Access to an advocate after gender-based violence can play a critical role in the healing process of a victim/survivor.